 But interest rates are currently just above zero - there's no scope for another big cut.

-That's why the Bank does quantitative easing (QE).
+That's why the Bank has turned to quantitative easing (QE).
 It's another way to encourage spending and investment.

 How does QE work?